davidmytton/paper-video-streaming-network-energy/traceroute-collector/README.md

 ## License

-All the code in this repo is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt).
+All the code in this directory is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt).

 Scamper is provided in a unmodified, compiled binary executable as part of this